Vanuatu: Climate

 The climate is tropical, with about nine months of warm to hot rainy weather and the possibility of cyclones and three to four months of cooler, drier weather characterised by winds from the southeast.
 The water temperature ranges from 22 C in winter to 28 C in the summer.
 Cool between April and September, the days become hotter and more humid starting in October.
 The daily temperature ranges from 20–32 C. Southeasterly trade winds occur from May to October.

 Vanuatu has a long rainy season, with significant rainfall almost every month.
 The wettest and hottest months are December through April, which also constitutes the cyclone season.
 The driest months are June through November.
 Rainfall averages about 2360 mm per year but can be as high as 4000 mm in the northern islands.
 According to the WorldRiskIndex 2021, Vanuatu ranks first among the countries with the highest disaster risk worldwide.

+In 2018, Vanuatu banned all use of plastic bags and plastic straws, with more plastic items scheduled to be banned in 2020.
+In 2019, Vanuatu's plastic waste disposal rate was approximately 2,000 tonnes per year, with the most common items being single-use soft plastic packaging, polyethylene terephthalate water bottles, and Styrofoam packaging.
+In 2020, the government banned another seven more 'types' of items, covering cutlery, single-use plates, and artificial flowers.

+In 2023, the governments of Vanuatu and other islands vulnerable to climate change (Fiji, Niue, the Solomon Islands, Tonga, and Tuvalu) launched the "Port Vila Call for a Just Transition to a Fossil Fuel Free Pacific", calling for the phase-out of fossil fuels and the 'rapid and just transition' to renewable energy and strengthening environmental law, including introducing the criminalization of ecocide.

 Tropical cyclones

 In March 2015, Cyclone Pam impacted much of Vanuatu as a Category 5 severe tropical cyclone, causing deaths and extensive damage to all the islands.
 As of 17 March 2015 the United Nations said the official death toll was 11 (six from Efate and five from Tanna), and 30 were reported injured; these numbers were expected to rise as more remote islands reported back.
-Vanuatu lands minister, Ralph Regenvanu said, "This is the worst disaster to affect Vanuatu ever as far as we know."
+Vanuatu lands minister Ralph Regenvanu said, "This is the worst disaster to affect Vanuatu ever as far as we know."

-In April 2020, Cyclone Harold traveled through the Espiritu Santo town of Luganville, causing great material damage there and on at least four islands.
+In April 2020, Cyclone Harold travelled through the Espiritu Santo town of Luganville, causing great material damage there and on at least four islands.

 Earthquakes

 Vanuatu has relatively frequent earthquakes.
 Of the 58 M7 or greater events that occurred between 1909 and 2001, few were studied.
+A severe earthquake in November 1999, followed by a tsunami caused extensive damage to the northern island of Pentecost, leaving thousands homeless.
+Another powerful earthquake in January 2002 caused extensive damage in the capital Port Vila and surrounding areas, and was also followed by a tsunami.
+Another earthquake of 7.2 struck on 2 August 2007.

+Another significant earthquake occurred in November 2023 near Espiritu Santo, prompting brief tsunami warnings and minor coastal damage.